 - That the defendant is the individual subject to the CBO; and

 - What the defendant did was in breach of the relevant prohibition(s) / requirement (s) in the order.

 The offence does not require any mental element to be proved.

 The prosecution must prove both the existence of an order at the time of the alleged offence and the terms of that order.
-A copy of the original order, certified as such by the proper officer of the court which made it, is admissible as evidence of its having been made and of its contents to the same extent that oral evidence of those things is admissible (section 30(4)).
+A copy of the original order, certified as such by the proper officer of the court which made it, is admissible as evidence of the fact it was made and of its contents to the same extent that oral evidence of those facts is admissible (section 30(4)).

-When the CBO itself records the findings of fact on which the court based the decision to impose an order, prosecutors should make a formal bad character application, or if such an approach is not justified in the circumstances of the case, adduce the existence and details of the order via s10 statement or admission in the case management form, or a redacted form of the order.
+When the CBO itself records the findings of fact on which the court based the decision to impose an order, prosecutors should make a formal bad character application.
+If this approach is not justified in the circumstances of the case, prosecutors should adduce the existence and details of the order via s10 statement or admission in the case management form, or a redacted form of the order.